pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/tinkle.md

+-   💥 Breaking changes
+    -   macOS 11 and macOS 12 are no longer supported.
 -   ⚡️ Improvements
+    -   Updated the app icon.
+    -   Migrated to the SwiftUI life cycle.
+    -   Migrated to Swift 6.
     -   Sparkle Framework has been updated.
-    -   Minor improvements to the source code.